 - Pipe can accommodate working pressures over 400 psi

 - Easy assembly and fit-up in the field

 Carnegie-bell-and-spigot gasketed joints provide an economical, non-welded method for joining bar-wrapped concrete pressure pipe and steel water pipe.
 Carnegie-bell-and-spigot joints are suitable for a variety of buried pipeline applications and can also be welded.
 With over five decades of use, the Carnegie joint has proven to be reliable in performance and economical for field installation.

 Testable Carnegie Joints are very similar to traditional Carnegie Joints but have an extended spigot with two gaskets to allow space to accommodate a drilled portal to test pressure, which allows the contractor to confirm joints are watertight.

 Custom Solutions & New Innovations

 Northwest Pipe Company manufactures a full range of custom fittings and non-traditional joints including mechanical couplings and flanged joints.
-We recently brought to the market the Atlas Seismic Resilient Joint, which is revolutionizing pipeline stability in area with seismic or geohazard activity.
+We recently brought to the market an innovative new seismic resilient joint design, which is revolutionizing pipeline stability in areas with seismic or geohazard activity.